alvinhuhhh/rmbr/README.md

-# Jabberwocky
+# Rmbr

-Jabberwocky is a fullstack todo app, because every developer needs to make a todo app.
+Rmbr is a fullstack todo app, because every developer needs to make a todo app.

 ## Application stack